willymcallister/willymcallister.github.io/_articles/SOHCAHTOA.md

 comments: true
 ---

-SOH CAH TOA is a way to remember the definitions of sine, cosine, and tangent.

-These functions are defined by the sides of a right triangle,
+SOH CAH TOA helps you remember the definitions of sine, cosine, and tangent based on the sides of a right triangle,

 ![SOHCAHTOA triangle]({{ site.baseurl }}{% link i/sohcahtoa.svg%}){: .centered :}